 select * from emp where emp_name = 'John';

-The above query will use the index as we are trying to get information about a emp based on the name.
+The above query will use the index as we are trying to get information about an emp based on the name.

 select * from emp;

-The above query will not use index as we are trying to find all the rows in the table and we don’t have where clause in the query
+The above query will not use the index as we are trying to find all the rows in the table and we don’t have a where clause in the query

 select * from emp where dept_no =5;

-The above query will not use index as the where clause does not select the column which has index
+The above query will not use the index as the where clause does not select the column which has an index

 select * from emp where substr(emp_name,1,4) =’XYZW’;

-The above query will not use index as the where clause uses the function on the column and we don’t have functional index on emp_name
+The above query will not use the index as the where clause uses the function on the column and we don’t have a functional index on emp_name

 How to create or rebuild the index Online?

-Oracle used to lock the table on which index is being created throughout creation process in older versions.
-This makes table unavailable for data manipulation during the creation of index.
+Oracle used to lock the table on which index is being created throughout the creation process in older versions.
+This makes the table unavailable for data manipulation during the creation of the index.

-Now with 8i , Oracle introduced online rebuilding of index where Oracle doesn’t lock the table on which index is being built.
+Now with 8i, Oracle introduced online rebuilding of the index where Oracle doesn’t lock the table on which index is being built.